All EMAIL SUPER SPECIALS (our best discounts ever!)

 all the hardest questions theonomists (and their wisest and best opponents)

-have been asking for the last 20-30 years (and these answers are much more in
+have been asking for the last 20-30 years (and these answers are much more in depth

-century to account for the apostles]).
+account for the apostles]).
+As the

-are greatly rewarded.
+greatly rewarded.
 Furthermore, because of its uncompromising stand upon the

 Word of God, this book is sure to be unpopular among a wicked and adulterous